Summer Tutoring available Sundays, Mondays, and Tuesdays!

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

-Children with ADD sometimes do best when allowed to complete a project before going on to the next.
-It can difficult for them to switch gears.
-Children with ADHD actually do better when allowed to break up activities with active movement, like a short walk, push ups, or a run up and down some steps; this applies to older students as well as children.
+These learners do well when allowed to break up activities with active movement, like a short walk, push ups, or a run up and down some steps; this applies to older students as well as children.

 I have taught U.S. History at the elementary, middle school, and high school levels.
 I have had much success teaching from the viewpoint of the people and what their lives were like during a time period, than listing a lot of battles and dates.
 Details should follow an undertanding of the mood of the time, and what the motivations were for specific events.

 All well educated people should understand the difference between the Declaration of Independence and the Constitution, and the Revolutionary War and the Civil War.
 Understanding the economics of the South versus the economics of the North is crucial to understanding the Civil War.
 These are the types of concepts I convey to my students as I teach or tutor American History.